 Apart from these well-known designers, we also feature pieces from popular brands.
 These include Lapchi, Tamarian, Nourison, and our very own Cyrus Artisan rugs.

 Each of these brands has a different and recognizable style that captivates different people.
-Lapchi Lauren rugs focus on beautiful Tibetan craftsmanship, while Nourison focuses on rich color and gripping patterns even with their more affordable rugs.
+For example, Lapchi Lauren rugs focus on beautiful Tibetan craftsmanship, while Nourison focuses on rich color and gripping patterns even with their more affordable rugs.

 Tibet Rug Company